trlef19/MiCTS/README_en.md

    - Launching MiCTS will trigger, so you can use other apps like Quick Ball, Xposed Edge, ShortX, etc., set launching MiCTS as the action to customize the trigger method
    - MiCTS provides a trigger tile, so you can add it to the Quick Settings panel and trigger by clicking it
    - For Xiaomi devices, MiCTS has built-in support for `Trigger by long press gesture handle` and `Trigger by long press home button`, which can be enabled in the MiCTS settings (need to activate the module and restart the phone after installing MiCTS)
+   - For Samsung devices running Android 13 and above, you can download and install "Routines+" from the [Galaxy Store](https://galaxystore.samsung.com/detail/com.samung.android.app.routineplus) or [Good Lock](https://galaxystore.samsung.com/detail/com.samsung.android.goodlock).
+Then, go to Settings > Modes and Routines to create routines that launch MiCTS by Button action such as long-pressing the power button.

 ## Settings